-It’s been a week since I launched Book Craft, the writing guide I’ve been working on all year, and reviews are terrible.
+It’s been a few weeks since I launched Book Craft, the writing guide I’ve been working on all year, and reviews are terrible.

 I don’t really have a great place to discuss this, so I’m starting a blog post here.
 It’s obviously not great marketing to talk about bad reviews in a defensive preface; or even in the end of the book (though I might do both).

 I’m going to tell you exactly where I went wrong, what I’m doing about it, and why I’m not really bothered by the harsh 1 star ratings on a book I spent hundreds of hours creating.

 I’m going to share them below, so you can read them if you want, but here’s summary: a bloated, long-winded mess with no point, absolutely worthless, total crap.

 But did they read it though?

 These reviews seem to have come from people who didn’t read the book (as some of them mention, they couldn’t get through it.)
 This is too bad, though it’s not unexpected.
 I knew exactly what the risks were going in, and it’s entirely probable – as evidenced by the reviews, that I’ve made it too hard to access and stall too much before getting to the point.

 EDIT: I don’t mean to be dismissive of readers who didn’t enjoy it: I completely understand that it’s *my* fault and am sensitive that the book may have failed if the majority of people just don’t like it.
 That said, I won’t make big editorial decisions until more reviews come in, because some readers seem to enjoy a lot of the stuff that others are more critical of, but I’ll definitely keep it all in mind and see how I can improve it later.

 There is, actually, a LOT of writing advice in it, but it’s hidden behind a lot of other stuff.
 I made way too big a deal in the beginning setting up the topic; and although I cut 25K of words from “chapter zero” it still takes awhile to get into it.